Mist is a

 Sun is the best example

-The star which is very bright during early evening
+The body which is very bright during early evening

 It began with Venus